muvox-io/muVox/README.md

   - Single ceramic chip antenna design.
   - Unlimited possibilities, with regards to functionality.
 Your fantasy is the limit!

+- Onboard RGB Neo-Pixels for user feedback.

+- JST Connector for option U/I board
+  - Volume Up / Down buttons.
+  - Power / function button, with push-and-hold to power feature.

 - Power Protection Circuit
   - Reverse polarity protection.
   - Short circuit protection.

 - All the essential DC-DC power regulation.

-- JST Connector for option U/I board
-  - Volume Up / Down buttons.
-  - Power / function button, with push-and-hold to power feature.

 - Connector for external USB/UART bridge, for programming the µC.